EmpireofZakuul/EmpireofZakuul/README.md

 Furthermore, I have completed my Bachelor of Arts (Hons) in Game Design from Technological University Dublin, from which I received a 2.1.
 My research-focused final year thesis explored the impact of verticality on gameplay in Tom Clancy's Rainbow Six Siege.
 Through the design, distribution, and analysis of a mixed-method questionnaire across platforms like Reddit and Discord, I uncovered valuable insights contributing to our understanding of verticality's role in level design.

 Building on this academic foundation, I pursued a Master of Science in Creative Digital Media and UX from September 2022 to December 2023.
-I am currently waiting for my results.
-This experience further enhanced my knowledge and skills in the dynamic and ever-evolving field of digital media.
+I am currently awaiting my results.
+This immersive experience not only deepened my understanding of the dynamic and ever-evolving field of digital media but also provided me with practical opportunities to apply my knowledge.

+During this program, I embarked on a comprehensive project focusing on the fascinating realm of rockets and the evolution of rocket technology.
+I took a hands-on approach to this endeavour by creating a mobile app on the Android operating system, developed entirely from scratch using React Native.

+The process involved formulating the app idea, conducting thorough research in the relevant topic area, gathering user feedback, and developing both digital and paper prototypes.
+The app featured a rich array of functionalities, including a Rocket Timeline, Showcasing the rockets from the USA, Europe, India and Japan on a timeline based on the year that the rocket launched.
+Users could delve into Rocket Information, acquiring detailed knowledge about different types of rockets, their specifications, and launch capacity.
+Additionally, the app provided a Space News section, delivering up-to-date information on the space industry.
+Other features in the app included features such as details about Upcoming Rocket Launches and information on Rocket Launch Sites.

+Managing this multifaceted project required effective Project Management skills.
+I successfully navigated tight deadlines and managed the incorporation of various features.
+This involved careful planning, prioritization of tasks, and ensuring that each aspect of the app aligned with the project's overarching goals.
+The experience not only enhanced my technical abilities but also honed my skills in project coordination and deadline management, valuable assets in the fast-paced world of digital media and app development.

 I am excited about the intersection of creativity, technology, and user experience, and I am eager to contribute my diverse skill set to the exciting world of game design and digital media.

 * 🌍  I'm based in Ireland
 * 🖥️  See my portfolio at [My Portfolio](http://marcusgleeson.artstation.com/)
 * ✉️  You can contact me at [marcusjgleeson@gmail.com](mailto:marcusjgleeson@gmail.com)